• Skip to primary navigation

 Spread filling in a 3-inch strip along the narrow end of the phyllo, leaving a 2-inch border on the sides.

-apple filling on phyllo dough
+Apple filling on stacked phyllo sheets.

 Lift towel and use it to help you roll up the strudel.
 Press the ends down to seal.
 (I don't worry too much about this - some filling may come out, but it always turns out fine.)